lawrennd/old_talks/_ml/includes/linear-algebra-regression.md

 \notes{Communication of mathematics in data science is an essential skill, in a moment, you will be asked to rederive the equation above.
 Before we do that, however, we will briefly review how to write mathematics in the notebook.}

-### $\LaTeX$ for Maths
+\notes{### $\LaTeX$ for Maths

-\notes{These cells use [Markdown format](http://en.wikipedia.org/wiki/Markdown).
+These cells use [Markdown format](http://en.wikipedia.org/wiki/Markdown).
 You can include maths in your markdown using [$\LaTeX$ syntax](http://en.wikipedia.org/wiki/LaTeX), all you have to do is write your answer inside dollar signs, as follows:}

 \notes{To write a fraction, we write `$\frac{a}{b}$`, and it will display like this $\frac{a}{b}$.
 To write a subscript we write `$a_b$` which will appear as $a_b$.
 To write a superscript (for example in a polynomial) we write `$a^b$` which will appear as $a^b$.
 There are lots of other macros as well, for example we can do greek letters such as `$\alpha, \beta, \gamma$` rendering as $\alpha, \beta, \gamma$.
 And we can do sum and intergral signs as `$\sum \int \int$`.}

 \notes{You can combine many of these operations together for composing expressions.}

 \writeassignment{Convert the following python code expressions into $\LaTeX$j, writing your answers below.
 In each case write your answer as a single equality (i.e. your maths should only contain one expression, not several lines of expressions).
-For the purposes of your $\LaTeX$ please assume that `x` and `w` are $n$ dimensional vectors.}
+For the purposes of your $\LaTeX$ please assume that `x` and `w` are $n$ dimensional vectors.

 ```(a) f = x.sum()```